TechSquareInc/intern-playbook/docs/source/applications/using-checkmk.md

 ```bash
 wget https://download.checkmk.com/checkmk/2.4.0p6/check-mk-raw-2.4.0p6-el9-38.x86_64.rpm
 ```
-**Note:** This step will likely take a while, so be prepared to wait for its installation to finish.
+> **Note:** This step will likely take a while, so be prepared to wait for its installation to finish.

-5. Signed-package Installation
+5. Signed-package Installation:

 All Checkmk packages are signed using GnuPG.
 So that these signed packages can be installed in their ususal way, you will need to import the public key so that the signature is trusted.
 ```bash
 wget https://download.checkmk.com/checkmk/Check_MK-pubkey.gpg